markfink/markfink-site/_posts/2018-12-09-query-aws-athena-from-jupyter-notebook.md

 The orange temperature curve is inside the chicken stable, blue curve plots outside temperature (in celsius).

 I like to check if the stable protects my chickens enough during the night.
-We drill into the plot we can see that the temperature is at least 2 degrees higher during the night.
+Once we drill into the plot it is clear that the inside temperature is at least 2 °C higher during the night.
 Chickens are pretty hardy birds at least old breeds like mine but they do not like draft.

 ![Screenshot make menuconfig](/media/jupyter_athena/jupyter_zoom_in.png)